marespadafor/mdmespadafor.github.io/_pages/about.md

 I am a PhD Candidate at the European University Institute (Florence, Italy) and for the Fall semester 2021, also a Visiting Scholar at the Center for Demography and Ecology at the University of Wisconsin-Madison (USA).

-I am interested in broad topics such as social stratification, with a particular focus on educational inequalities.
-At the moment I have three main lines of research: the intergenerational transmission of educational inequalities, the consequences of restricting women's reproductive rights, and the impact of conflict and state building decisions on inequality.
+I am interested in broad topics such as social stratification, with a particular focus on educational and health inequalities.
 In my research I use quantitative methods and (aim for) causal inference designs.
+You can learn more about my research [here](https://marespadafor.github.io/research/).

 Recently, I have also developed an interest on policy analysis.
 My research has been featured in [elDiario.es](https://www.eldiario.es/sociedad/abrir-casas-apuestas-cerca-institutos-baja-rendimiento-escolar-barrios-humildes_1_8440297.html), [Cadena SER](https://cadenaser.com/ser/2021/10/31/sociedad/1635675473_674477.html), and [RTVE](https://www.rtve.es/noticias/20211107/casas-apuestas-proximidad-colegios-barrios/2211660.shtml), in Spain.